You're faced with a bewildering choice of therapists. Who should you pick? How can you tell who's going to be right for you?

 My experience as a therapist goes back to 1997, when I qualified as a person-centred and existential counsellor/psychotherapist after taking part in the highly regarded three-year FACETS programme at City University in London.
 This founding stage of my professional development included more than 750 hours of study with such eminent tutors as Maria Luca and David White.

-Ten years later I embarked on training at the Quest Institute in Regent's College, London, under the world-renowned originator of Cognitive Hypnotherapy, Trevor Silvester (former Ethics Director and current Supervision Director of the most reputable accreditation body in the UK, the National Council for Hypnotherapy), gaining a Distinction in the Diploma in Cognitive Hypnotherapy and becoming a Certified Practitioner in Neuro-Linguistic Programming (NLP).
+Ten years later I embarked on training at the Quest Institute in Regent's College, London, under the world-renowned originator of Cognitive Hypnotherapy, Trevor Silvester (former Ethics Director and Supervision Director of the most reputable accreditation body in the UK, the National Council for Hypnotherapy), gaining a Distinction in the Diploma in Cognitive Hypnotherapy and becoming a Certified Practitioner in Neuro-Linguistic Programming (NLP).
 I also trained in EFT (Emotional Freedom Technique) and studied the work of many other leading exponents of the most modern and sophisticated psychological therapy techniques.

 The extent of my training gives a spectrum of perspectives and practices from which I can precisely match your needs…